-As part of a national government scheme designed to tackle the problem of empty homes in England, the Council has been awarded £4.131m for a funding bid submitted for parts of Cliftonville West and Central Margate wards, aimed at bringing 160 housing units back into use
+As part of a national government scheme designed to tackle the problem of empty homes in England, the Council was awarded £4.131m for a funding bid submitted for parts of Cliftonville West and Central Margate wards, aimed at bringing 160 housing units back into use.

-The money will be used to buy empty properties from owners.
+The money was used to buy empty properties from owners.
 Depending upon the condition of the property and the circumstances, some will be demolished while others will be redeveloped, refurbished or converted.